The Salmon's Spin

 When it comes to our human enterprises, their pattern of energy management is determined by the purpose for which the enterprise is established.
 The for of an enterprise determines how and why it receives revenues and expends expenses— as well as the how and why of its ecological give and take.

-While most enterprises operate with the purpose of meeting human wants and needs— such as for the provision of products and for the delivery of services, modern enterprises tend to be structured for a deeper reason.
-Namely, for the purpose of profit: generating more energy for themselves (i.e. their owners or shareholders) than they give back.
-This surplus, is defined strictly from a paradigm of financial energy: profit and loss, revenues and expenses.
+Today most enterprises operate with the purpose of meeting human wants and needs— such as for the provision of products and for the delivery of services.
+However, many modern enterprises tend to be structured for a deeper reason.
+Namely, for the purpose of profit.
+These enterprises operate with a fiduciary duty of generating more energy for themselves (i.e. their owners or shareholders) than they disperse financially.
+Furthermore, their concept of 'surplus', although sourced ecologically, is defined strictly from a paradigm of financial energy: profit and loss, revenues and expenses.

-Within this profit paradigm, such for-profit enterprises may provide products, services and even environmental contributions.
-However their underlying structure dictates that their financial surpluses are directed back to themselves at the end of each financial cycle.
-The result is an inwards financil spiral of accumulation that steadily depletes its encompassing ecological and social systems.⁷⁷
+Established with such a structure, such for-profit enterprises may provide products, services and even environmental contributions.
+However, their underlying duty dictates that their financial surpluses are directed back to themselves at the end of each financial cycle.
+The result is an inwards energetic spiral of accumulation that steadily depletes the encompassing ecological and social systems which enable their financial energy.⁷⁷

-In other words, without both an intention of contributing socially and ecologically— and an accounting and disclosure of both— an enterprise will remain complicit in a dynamic of systematic ecological depletion.
+Without both an intention of contributing socially and ecologically an enterprise will be unable to attain anything but a dynamic of systematic ecological depletion.

 However, with Earth's example as our guide, the path ahead has never been more clear.